erdian718/lua/README.md

 }
 ```

-More examples refer to tests.
+Please refer to the README for standard libraries.

 ## Modules